 LaB6 Plate Packaging

-- Cushioned shock isolation around corners/edges (highest chip-risk area)
+- Cushioned shock isolation around corners and edges, which are the highest chip-risk areas.